 Mary S. is in her 5th year at SFU.
 She is pursuing a joint major in criminology and psychology, as well as a certificate in policing.
 She just spent a year teaching English abroad and enjoys learning about new cultures.
 In her free time, she enjoys reading and hiking.
 After graduating, she hopes to pursue a career in law enforcement.

 Merle C. is a third year Communications Major and international student from Germany.
 She has a Certificate in Writing for Film and TV from Vancouver Film School and still enjoys creative writing and watching good movies and shows.
-She is preparing for her first Co-op work term in Spring, 2019 and loves taking courses out of interest such as GSWS, GEO, and HIST.
+She loves taking courses out of interest such as GSWS, GEO, and HIST.

 Michelle Z. is a fourth-year Psychology student, minoring in Linguistics and working towards completing her TESL Certificate.
 She is passionate about learning new languages, experiencing different cultures and travelling to different places.
 In her spare time, she enjoys going to cafés, organizing her agenda and catching up with friends over food and karaoke.
 Michelle enjoys teaching and being part of a larger community, after graduating, she hopes to teach English abroad.

-Sam T. is an international student and currently in her third year of Health Science, BSc degree.
+Sam P. is currently in her third year of Health Science, BSc degree.
 In her spare time, she enjoys listening music, singing and reading.
 She enjoys listening and sharing experiences with others and looks forward to meet new people.